wizzomafizzo/mrext/README.md

 ## Other Projects

-Other great projects that add heaps of functionality to your MiSTer.
+Other great projects that add heaps of functionality to your MiSTer:

 - [MiSTer Super Attract Mode (SAM)](https://github.com/mrchrisster/MiSTer_SAM)